SenseNet/sncom-resources/_posts/2020-09-21-permission-editor.md

 **Local only**

-There are cases however when you do not want child content to inherit a permission entry.
-For example you want to allow certain users to see a content (e.g. a Content List) but you do not want them to be able to see content that were added to that list.
-You can mark the permission entry as 'local-only' to avoid permission inheritence.
+One of the big advantages of sensenet content repository tree is inheritance that is applied on permissions as well.
+However, there are cases when you do not want child contents to inherit permissions.
+For example you want to allow certain users to see a content (e.g. a Content List) but you do not want them to be able to see contents that are inside this container.
+To avoid permission inheritance, mark permission entries as 'local-only'.
 On permission view we mark these local-only entries with an icon.

 <p align="center">